Raptus/raptus.article.accordion/README.rst

 Installation
 ============

-To install raptus.article.accordeon into your Plone instance, locate the file buildout.cfg in the root of your Plone instance directory on the file system, and open it in a text editor.
+To install raptus.article.accordion into your Plone instance, locate the file buildout.cfg in the root of your Plone instance directory on the file system, and open it in a text editor.

-Add the actual raptus.article.accordeon add-on to the "eggs" section of buildout.cfg.
+Add the actual raptus.article.accordion add-on to the "eggs" section of buildout.cfg.
 Look for the section that looks like this::

     eggs =